fljdin/fragment/README.md

 }
 ```

-* `Shell` defines a newline delimiter, allowing for the accurate splitting of Shell
+* `Shell` defines semicolon and newline delimiters, allowing for the accurate
-  code into meaningful fragments.
-The configuration also includes rules for
+  splitting of Shell code into meaningful fragments.
+The configuration also
-  handling single-quoted and double-quoted string literals, line continuation
+  includes rules for handling single-quoted and double-quoted string literals,
-  with backslashes, Shell-style comments, and Here-Documents (Heredocs).
+  line continuation with backslashes, Shell-style comments, and Here-Documents
+  (Heredocs).

 * `XML` defines a newline delimiter to split documents.
 The primary rule in this
   configuration identifies XML tags, both opening and closing tags, in a